drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 # Scene Metadata

-A scene is a Decentraland project that is spatially delimited, and is mapped to one or several parcels.
+A scene is a Decentraland project that is spatially delimited and mapped to one or several parcels.
 If a scene is deployed to the Decentraland Genesis City map, players can experience it by visiting the scene's coordinates.
 If a scene is deployed to a [World](../worlds/about.md), players can visit it via URL.

 See [Files in a scene](../sdk7/projects/scene-files.md) for a list of what files are used in a scene project.